 Although this Tuscan Chicken Mac And Cheese is made in one pot, the pasta is perfectly coated in a silky smooth sauce filled to the brim with as much cheese as you want!
-I did consider boiling the pasta first and then removing it, then starting on the sauce, but I also know how much my readers love easy recipes that you can just throw together in one pot or on a sheet pan.
+I did consider boiling the pasta first, removing it, then starting on the sauce.
+But I also know how much my readers love easy recipes that you can just throw together in one pot or on a sheet pan.

 - I choose to use flour in the sauce to also keep the Mac n cheese tradition alive and well.
 It does not necessarily create a roux, but it’s similar in taste.
 If you find lumps from the flour after you first add it in, DON’T WORRY.
 They do eventually cook through when you add the liquids in and they begin to heat up.

-- Have fun with the cheese you choose!
-Or follow the recipe and use what we have.
+Have fun with the cheese you choose, or follow the recipe and use the combination we used.
+Remember to taste test and adjust salt and pepper to your tastes (If needed)!

 Silky, creamy, super cheesy….this Tuscan Chicken Mac And Cheese will become your new favourite!